zlthinker/zlthinker.github.io/blog/_posts/2024-06-06-what-can-we-learn-from-LLM.md

 ---
-title: What Can We Learn from LLM?
+title: What Can We Learn from LLM
 updated: 2024-06-06 15:00
 category: blog
 ---